Ausha1/DUAL-BOOT_IOS15-14/README.md

 thanks to everyone involved on tool and all

 thanks https://dualbootfun.github.io/dualboot/index.html that was that gave me the idea to dualboot my iphone

+something that if a person know to fix please tell us how :
+1: taurine edit to jump amfi because is already patched by kernel64patcher and others problem
+2: each time that you boot both your first system or your second system elimineted the others preboot directories of the other system